keikai/doc/doc/component-ref.md

 ## Setting Custom Configurations
 Keikaidoc PE offers extensive configuration options to tailor the editor to your specific requirements.
 You can customize the component by specifying a JSON configuration file using the `customConfigurationsPath` attribute, this attribute points to a JSON file located at the webapp root where you can define your custom settings.

+## Customizing the Editor
+Keikaidoc PE provides flexible configuration options that allow you to tailor the editor's interface and functionality to meet your specific requirements.
+You can customize the editor by specifying a JSON configuration file using the `customConfigurationsPath` attribute:

 ``` xml
 <docpadlite customConfigurationsPath="/config.json"/>
 ```

+This attribute references a JSON file located at your webapp root directory where you can define your preferred settings.

 Single-Line Toolbar:

+### Toolbar Configuration Examples

+#### 1. Single-Line Compact Toolbar
+For a minimalist interface with essential editing tools:

 ``` json
 {
     "toolbar": [["Undo", "Redo", "-", "Bold", "Italic", "Underline", "Strike", "Subscript", "Superscript"]]